dhrechanyi/activecampaign-api-v3-wrapper/README.md

 ```php
 $lists = $ac->lists()->all();
 ```
-_Note that be default, activecampaign api returns 20 items.
+_Note that by default, activecampaign api returns 20 items.
 To change that, you need to use `pagination()` method_

 ### Pagination